Women’s Financial Resilience After the 2008 Recession

 Resilience Without Romanticization

 Analyzing women’s resilience after the Great Recession requires caution to avoid romanticizing it.
-Research in feminist economics warns that framing resilience as an individual virtue can obscure the structural conditions that make such resilience necessary (Folbre, 2012).
+Research in feminist economics warns that framing resilience as an individual virtue can obscure the structural conditions that make such resilience necessary.
 In the post-2008 period, women’s capacity to adapt was fundamental to the continuity of daily economic life, but this occurred at the cost of greater effort, greater internalized risk, and narrower margins of security.

 When Resisting Does Not Mean Overcoming